pickjohn9/MediaValet-Floating-Buttons-Plugin/README.md

 *   The current version of the plugin does not allow any modifications of the icons through WordPress Admin Panel.
 All icon modifications must be done
 *   As of now, adding additional icons must be done through the `mv-floating-buttons.php` file.
 Modifications can be made directly into the `displayButtons()` function.
 The function injects HTML through the `echo` statement, the class tag for building an icon is named `floatButton`.
-*   This plugin comes with a JQuery integration setup for use with the intent of a future integration of toggling the icons based on click events.
+*   This plugin comes with a JQuery integration setup for toggle click events.
 *   A backend integration is intended for future development, functions are included for adding a "WordPress Custom Post Type", that will be used as Icons.